 Apart from football, the stadium is also used for rugby matches.

-AAMI Park is located about 2 kilometres east from Melbourne’s Central Business District (CBD) on the north-bank of the river Yarra in an area with many other sports facilities, such as the Melbourne Cricket Ground and the Australian Open tennis courts.
+AAMI Park is located about 2 kilometres east from Melbourne’s Central Business District (CBD) on the north-bank of the river Yarra in an area with many other sports facilities including the Melbourne Cricket Ground and the Australian Open tennis courts.

 The closest train station is Richmond, with multiple services from Flinders Station, Southern Cross Station (where the long-distance trains arrive), and other stations.
 The walk from Richmond station to the stadium takes less than 10 minutes.
 Jolimont Station is also at walking distance, though slightly further away.

 Tram 70 connects the stadium with the Docklands area.
-It furthermore passes along the southern side of the CBD (and Flinders Station).
+It furthermore passes through the southern part of the CBD (and Flinders Station).
 Take the tram in the direction of Wattle Park and get off at stop AAMI Park (or Hisense Arena).

 Tram 48 and 75 stop slightly further away near Jolimont Rail Station.
 Take the trams in eastern direction and get off at stop Wellington Parade.